Photo by Joseph NilatS on Unsplash

 Disneyland Resorts

-There are three on-site resort hotels:
+Disneyland has three on-site resort hotels:

-• Disneyland Hotel: nostalgic Disneyland themes and quick access to Downtown Disney
+- Disneyland Hotel: Nostalgic Disneyland themes and quick access to Downtown Disney.

 Photo by Sandro Gonzalez on Unsplash